 That’s an odd mix… if it’s separate buildings/showrooms, is have separate GMBs

 As of today, the help center doc has been updated to include:

 “New car dealerships are eligible for multiple listings.
 You can have one listing for your dealership and one listing for each brand you sell of new cars.”

 I wanted to get clarification on what exactly this means so I spoke to Google about it and will highlight some specifics below.

 I’m going to use an example to help illustrate this.
 This dealer sells for Ford, Lincoln, and Toyota.
 They would be allowed to have 3 listings for this – one per brand.
 It does not matter if they have separate entrances or staff.
 The main goal here is likely to have the brands have more control over their listings at a corporate level.
 If Ford wanted to keep track and organize the listings for all their dealers, they can do so.
 An example of one of these listings is here.

 This rule currently only applies to new car dealers.
 Used-car dealerships can’t have profiles per brand of cars sold because their brands can change frequently.

-Have you ever wondered if adding photos to the auto dealer’s website can influence ranking?
+Have you ever wondered if adding photos to the auto dealer’s website can have any value on SEO for car dealers or influence ranking?
 Well, it can.
 And in a pretty neat way.
 We recently published an article titled Does Adding Photos in Google My Business Increase Ranking?
 In this case study, we added photos of the various tire brands that the auto dealer sold to the website and tracked ranking for tire-related keywords for a month.

 We thought the auto dealer was a great test subject for this because they literally had no mention of “tires” anywhere on their site.
 We added several photos of tires to the page on the website that their GBP listing was linking to.